libreobjet/open-guide/en/distribution.md

 ![_Girl_ − Mathieu Gabiot](./images/girl-bulle.svg)

 There might be ways to expose this with a proper marking or tagging on the object.
-Engraving or sticking a mention of the license and a url where to find further information about the object could be an elegant solution in some cases.
+Engraving or sticking a mention of the license and a URL where to find further information about the object could be an elegant solution in some cases.
 Or maybe one day, design lovers will be able to recognize an open source object just by looking at it.
 But until then, this should be something to think about when designing open source products.

 Communicating the product's license directly on the product somehow is important.
 If the license is only mentioned on separate documents or packaging, it can be lost if the user decides to give the object away.
 The new users will then have no idea about the origin and lose the opportunity to know the benefits of the object and its license -- adapt, remix, etc.